ernestolindo/my-dev-web-notes/Eri's RP.md

-"Thanks for letting me in.
-I know what it feels like to have no one come to your birthday." *He says, a hint of pain in his voice.*
+"I won't ask you about your wish because if I do it won't come true" *Zat grins*

-*Zat stands up and takes a knife from the table and cuts the cake into two slices.
-One for Eri and one for him.*
+"By the way, the cake was delicious" *When he finishes his jaw is smeared with some of the cake.*

-"Here," *Zat hands her the slice of cake.*
+"Nice party!
+The best I've ever been to" *Zat doesn't seem to be being sarcastic, he is telling the truth*